edgexfoundry/edgex-docs/docs_src/security/Ch-Configuring-Add-On-Services.md

 put in its `Secret Store`.
 Also, since the `Redis DB` service is now used for the MessageBus implementation, all services that connect to the MessageBus also need the `Redis DB credentials`

+Note that the steps needed for connecting add-on services to the `Secure MessageBus` are:

+1. Utilizing the `security-bootstrapper` to ensure proper startup sequence
+2. Creating the `Secret Store` for the add-on service
-Note that the steps needed for connecting add-on services to the `secure MessageBus` are just creating the `Secret Stores` and then adding the `redisdb`'s known secrets.
-It is not necessary to do if the add-on service is not connecting to the bus or the Redis database.
+3. Adding the `redisdb`'s known secret to the add-on service's `Secret Store`

+and if the add-on service is not connecting to the bus or the Redis database, then this step can be skipped.

 So given an example for service `device-virtual` to use the `Redis` message bus in secure mode, we need to tell `secretstore-setup` to add the `redisdb` known secret to `Secret Store` for `device-virtual`.